optimumtact/byond-regex/README.md

 This will build a test executable and run it for some quick comparisons then clean up after itself

 ##Getting this to work with tgstation13
-Now we have to put it somewhere where byond will see it, by default tgstation13 looks for bin/bygex, I'm not a huge fan of this as it means the file extension isn't there to indicate the actual file type, so I recommend the following, moving libbygex.so to the bin folder, then softlinking bin/bygex to it, this ensures you can see at a glance when you ls -l that bygex is a soft link to libbygex.so and that it is a shared library.
+Now we have to put it somewhere where BYOND will see it.
+By default tgstation13 looks for bin/bygex - I'm not a huge fan of this as it means the file extension isn't there to indicate the actual file type, so I recommend moving libbygex.so to the bin folder, then softlinking bin/bygex to it.
+This ensures you can see at a glance when you ls -l that bygex is a soft link to libbygex.so and that it is a shared library.

     mv libbygex.so bin/.
     #soft link the so to the bygex path
     ln -s bin/libbygex.so bygex

-Now you should be able to run DreamDaemon as usual and have the library automatically picked up
+Now you should be able to run DreamDaemon as usual and have the library automatically picked up.

 #Manual Compilation
 Invoke the following to compile bygex for linux